Oso Cloud Data Model

 • With relationship-based access control (ReBAC), authorization data takes the form of arbitrary relationships, like document A belongs to folder B. This can support very complex models, but can make simpler things (like role-based and attribute-based access) quite difficult to build.

 Facts can express any of these models, and more.
-You are not forced to choose between RBAC or ABAC or ReBAC when you start using Oso Cloud.
+You are not forced to choose between RBAC or ABAC or ReBAC when you use Oso Cloud.
 With facts, you can build an RBAC system that uses a couple attributes here and there (like is_public).
 You can start with basic global roles, and over time add complexity that looks more like relationship-based access control.

 For examples of the variety of the models supported by facts, check out the modeling building blocks — many of the examples define custom facts used to model a particular use-case, like user groups, public resources, or user-customizable roles.